 by Chris Woodford.
-Last updated: August 25, 2014.
+Last updated: November 22, 2015.

+Photo: "Traffic" congestion could drive the Net toward gridlock.
 Photo by Warren Gretz courtesy of US Department of Energy/National Renewable Energy Laboratory.

 How client-server downloading works

 Photo: KTorrent: A BitTorrent "client" for the Linux operating system.

 If you've read our article about how the Internet works, you'll know that it uses two kinds of computers linked together:

 - Servers are the big powerful machines that hold web pages, downloadable MP3 music files, videos, and all the rest.

 - Clients are the small machines we have in our homes and offices that download data from servers.

 Browsing a website involves a lengthy conversation between a client and a server: a program called a web browser, running on your computer, sends repeated requests for bits of the websites (individual web pages and the text, photo, and multimedia content they contain) to a server, which does its best to oblige.

 This system works well most of the time, but if you think about it a little, you can immediately see there's a problem.
 Suppose you have a server that's hosting some really popular file: the latest MP3 music track from world-beating band The Uber Popular Sharks.
 Let's say the Sharks release their track one Monday morning after a lengthy marketing campaign telling the world that's exactly what they'll be doing.